How Often to Wash Bedding

-• Quilts, pillows, and mattress toppers can be washed every 2-3 months, following care label instructions.
+• Quilts, pillows, and mattress toppers need washing every 2-3 months following care labels.

 Bedding ItemWashing Frequency